 Cashbook Migration Pack for SEPA Direct Debits (SDD)

-What is SEPA?
 The Single Euro Payments Area (SEPA) is the payments integration initiative of the European Union for simplification and harmonisation of bank transfers.
-As of March 2012, SEPA consists of the 27 EU Member States plus the four members of the EFTA (Iceland, Liechtenstein, Norway and Switzerland) and a remaining country Monaco.
+As of March 2012, SEPA consists of the 27 EU Member States, plus the four members of the EFTA (Iceland, Liechtenstein, Norway and Switzerland) and a remaining country, Monaco.

-Key Objectives: The project’s aim is to improve the efficiency of cross border payments and turn the fragmented national markets for Euro payments into a single domestic one: SEPA will enable customers to make cashless Euro payments to anyone located anywhere in the area using a single bank account and a single set of payment instruments.
-The project includes the development of common financial instruments, standards, procedures, and infrastructure to enable economies of scale.
+The project’s aim is to improve the efficiency of cross border payments and turn the fragmented national markets for Euro payments into a single domestic one.
+SEPA will enable customers to make cashless Euro payments to anyone located anywhere in the area, using a single bank account and a single set of payment instruments.
+The project includes the development of common financial instruments, standards, procedures and infrastructure to enable economies of scale.

-SEPA Deadline: 1st February 2014 Since January 2008, SEPA credit transfers and direct debit transfers have been in operation.
-Euro States must migrate to the SEPA standards before the SEPA migration end-date of 1st February 2014 & Non Euro States for 31st October 2016.
+Since January 2008, SEPA credit transfers and direct debit transfers have been in operation.
+Euro States must migrate to the SEPA standards before the SEPA migration end-date of the 1st of February 2014 & Non Euro States for the 31st October 2016.